bcgsc/LongStitch/README.md

 ```
 Note that specifying `G` is required when `span=auto` for Tigmint-long.

+The output scaffolds can be found in soft-links with the suffix `longstitch-scaffolds.fa`

 ### Full help page
 To run the LongStitch pipeline, you can use the Makefile driver script `longstitch`.